hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_subscription.html.markdown

 * `topic_name` - (Required) The name of the ServiceBus Topic to create this Subscription in.
 Changing this forces a new resource to be created.

-* `location` - (Required) Specifies the supported Azure location where the resource exists.
-    Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the namespace.
 Changing this forces a new resource to be created.